-The online gravity simulations on this page will help you understand what gravity is and how the force of gravity acts on any object.
+The online gravity simulations on this page will help you understand what gravity is and in particular, terrestrial gravity, how the force of gravity acts on any object.
+We will also discover what the law of universal gravitation is and why it is so important.

 According to Newton’s law of universal gravitation, the gravitational force between two objects is directly proportional to the mass of each object and inversely proportional to the square of the distance between them.
 That is, the greater the mass of an object, the greater the gravitational force it exerts, and the greater the distance between two objects, the smaller the gravitational force acting between them.